MagicSketch/MagicMirror/purchase.md

 Current version of Magic Mirror is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

-To use it for commerical projects, you'll have to obtain commercial license through purchasing below.
+To use it for commerical projects, you'll have to obtain commercial license through purchasing below. <sub>(Early donors in v1.1 or before will **not** need to pay anything extra to continue to use the plugin for commercial purpose.)</sub>

 For the pricing, please welcome our new "Coffee Menu".